Parbhani: Air

-On 31 December 1998 State Government approved to construct an airport in Parbhani.
+On 31 December 1998, the State Government approved to construct an airport in Parbhani.
 Which was later stalled on 1 November 2001.
 This project is currently shelved.
-The location for airport was never decided.
+The location for the airport was never decided.

 "Auto Rikshaw" (three wheelers) is only public transport available in the city.
 During the yearly Urus of Turabul Haq Dargah, first fortnight of February month, the municipal corporation starts daily city buses across all major areas/neighborhoods of Parbhani city.

 Economy

-Economy of Parbhani is largely depended on agriculture, and agribusiness.
+The economy of Parbhani largely depends on agriculture and agribusiness.
 It has Maharashtra Industrial Development Corporation area for development of industries in the region, but does not have any major industry.
 It is one of the most backward districts of India and thus have very low per capita income.
 The city is considered as forsaken as there have been lack of any initiatives by the state and central governments.
 It also holds the record for having highest fuel prices in the country, which add further backwardness.

-Parbhani is very famous for its cotton produce.
-Parbhani exports its agriculture products like vegetable and fruits on large scale.
+Parbhani is famous for its cotton produce.
+Parbhani exports its agriculture products like vegetable and fruits on a large scale.

 Media

 Parbhani's All India Radio (Ākāshvāṇī) radio station was commissioned and became operational in 1968.
 With four studios, it produces programmes in Marathi, Hindi, English, Urdu and Sanskrit languages.
 It also provides dubbing services.
-The transmission covers Parbhani, Nanded, Hingoli, Latur, Jalna, Beed and Dharashiv districts, resulting an audience of approximately 10 lakhs.
+The transmission covers Parbhani, Nanded, Hingoli, Latur, Jalna, Beed and Osmanabad districts, resulting an audience of approximately 10 lakhs.
 The frequency of transmission is 1305 kHz (MW).

 Parbhani also has Doordarshan Relay Centre.

-All the major newspapers, and electronic news media channels have their offices, or representatives in the city.
+All the major newspapers and electronic news media channels have their offices or representatives in the city.